 Each authorized employee maintains personal control over their protection through their lock on the lockbox.
 This principle underlies every effective practice.

+Personal lock discipline prevents single-point failures.
 When the supervisor’s lock is the only barrier, one person’s judgment becomes everyone’s protection.
 Best practices require each worker to add a personal lock before beginning any task.
 The lockbox cannot open until every lock is removed.

+Keys remain secured throughout servicing.
 The primary places isolation point keys in the lockbox after verifying zero energy state.
 Those keys stay secured until all personal locks are removed.
 Best practices prohibit key removal for partial re-energization during multi-phase work.

+Verification replaces assumption at every transition.
 Best practices mandate the primary verify exposure status of all workers before any lock removal.
 Physical confirmation — seeing each worker remove their lock — meets this standard.
 Verbal confirmation across the floor does not.

+Documentation survives the work activity.
 Written records of group lockout execution create audit evidence.
 Best practices treat documentation as part of the procedure, not paperwork completed afterward.